 About Winamp Distribution

-Winamp Distribution is a service for Artists to distribute their music to various online stores and streaming services, such as iTunes, Spotify, Apple Music, YouTube Music, Amazon, Deezer, Tidal, and many others.
+Winamp Distribution allows you to distribute your music to over 35 online stores and streaming services, such as iTunes, Spotify, Apple Music, YouTube Music, Amazon, Deezer, Tidal, and many others.

 - 7 Digital